gan-of-culture/get-sauce/README.md

 If you don't want to build the app yourself checkout the [releases page](https://github.com/gan-of-culture/go-hentai-scraper/releases).

-Otherwise you can clone this Repository yourself and download it.
+Otherwise you can clone this repository yourself and download it.
 Then use [GO](https://golang.org/dl/) to build it yourself:

 ```bash
 go build